floriaaan/goodfood/services/log/README.md

 You can now access the microservice at `http://localhost:50021`.

 NB: If you want to run the microservice in development mode, you can run `go run .` instead.

+If protos are updated, you will need to regenerate the gRPC code using the following command:
+`protoc -I . log.proto  --go-grpc_out=. --go_out=.`

 ### 2. Build and run the service using Docker